Chart Color Schemes

 Cultural Diversity

-Glen Iris had a cultural diversity above average, with 21.9% of its population born overseas and 13.8% speaking a language other than English at home.
-Christianity was the main religion in Glen Iris, making up 43.0% of people there.
-However, Other religions were overrepresented at 1.0%, compared to the Rest of WA's 0.6%.
+Glen Iris, surveyed in 2016, had a cultural diversity index above average, with 21.9% of its population born overseas and 13.8% speaking a language other than English at home.
+Christianity was the predominant religion, comprising 43.0% of Glen Iris's population, as of 2016 data.
+Notably, the 'Other' religious category was overrepresented in Glen Iris at 1.0%, compared to 0.6% across Rest of WA.

 Frequently Asked Questions - Diversity